johnwoodill/Fine-Scale-Weather-Interpolation/README.md

   * Click: "Download All Historical Data (.bil)" for each climate variable
   * Data: http://www.prism.oregonstate.edu/recent/
-  * Click: "Download All Data for All Years (.bil)" for each climate variable After downloading all ppt, tmax, and tmin be sure to unzip each of the files in a separate directory and remove everything except for all files ending in .bil and .hdr; these are the main files needed to extract all the data.
+  * Click: "Download All Data for All Years (.bil)" for each climate variable After downloading all tmax and tmin be sure to unzip each of the files in a separate directory and remove everything except for all files ending in .bil and .hdr; these are the main files needed to extract all the data.
 The other files are  .csv files that contain meta data for each grid.

 **Spline Interpolation and Relative Anamoly Methodology**